-Australian Shepherds are very active dogs that were bred to work hard and all day long.
-If you are not using your Australian Shepherd for herding, you’ll need to be willing to give them lots of exercise for Australian Shepherd on a daily basis.
+Australian Shepherds are very active dogs bred to work hard all day long.
+If you are not using your Australian Shepherd for herding, you’ll need to be willing to give them lots of exercise for Australian Shepherd daily.

-Keep in mind that this amount of exercise for Australian Shepherd is recommended for a healthy, adult dog.
-Puppies and geriatric dogs will require different amounts of exercise and different activities to stay healthy.
+Remember that this amount of exercise for Australian Shepherd is recommended for a healthy adult dog.
+Puppies and senior dogs will require different amounts of exercise and activities to stay healthy.
 Australian Shepherds are considered geriatric or senior dogs around the age of 7.
-You will still need to keep them active, but the amount of exercise for Australian Shepherd will decrease at this age.
+You will still need to keep them active, but the amount of exercise for Australian Shepherds will decrease at this age.

 When owners fail to provide their Australian Shepherd with the proper physical and mental stimulation, they get restless and agitated.
 This quickly leads to destructive behaviour that is difficult to handle.

 There are several ways to keep your Australian Shepherd active.